-- 1. Project sponsors complete the "Preliminary Questions" and either the "CMP Analysis for Major Investments" or the "CMP Analysis for Other Investments" sections of the CMP Project Analysis Form, depending on the investment type. - 2.
+- 1. If not an exempted project, project sponsors complete the "Preliminary Questions" and either the "CMP Analysis for Major Investments" or the "CMP Analysis for Other Investments" sections of the CMP Project Analysis Form, depending on the investment type. - 2.
 H-GAC reviews the CMP analysis process results. - 3.
 H-GAC conducts a scoping meeting with the consultant/project sponsor to discuss alternatives analysis and incorporate congestion mitigation strategies into the preferred project alternative. - 4.
 A kickoff meeting is convened, and accelerated environmental assessment, design, and implementation process schedules are defined and implemented.